-Under ‘Preview,’ you have ‘Flag settings.’
+Under ‘Preview,’ there is ‘Flag settings.’
 You can select the size of the flags and the country you want to represent ‘English,’ ‘Spanish,’ and ‘Portuguese’ languages.

-Below ‘Main settings,’ is ‘Language Switcher Settings.’
-You can adjust how the translator widget looks.
+Below ‘Main settings’ is ‘Language Switcher Settings’.
+You can adjust the translator widget.

 The Google language translator tool has a floating widget option.
-A preview of the floating widget is in the bottom-left of your screen.
-You can change the look of this widget in this section.
+A preview of the floating widget is at the bottom of your screen.
+You can make changes.

 If you don’t want to have a floating widget, untick the ‘Check to allow’ box.

-Once you have completed set up, click on ‘Save changes’ at the bottom of the page.
+Once you have completed the set-up, click on ‘Save Changes’ at the bottom of the page.

-Step three – Display Google translate on WordPress
+Step Three – Add Google Translate To WordPress

-First, hover your mouse over ‘Appearance’ in the WordPress admin menu, and select ‘Widgets’ from the popup.
+Go ‘Appearance’ on your WordPress admin menu, and select ‘Widgets’ from the popup.

-On the next page, on the right is the sidebar.
+On the next page, on the right, is the WordPress sidebar.
 On the left are widgets you can use in the sidebar.